michaelzhiluo/starburst/README.md

 Our real system is implemented in `~/starburst/starburst`.
 The general directory structure generally follows:
 - `starburst/cluster-managers` - Compatibility layer for different Cluster managers, including Kubernetes, Skypilot, and simply logging to a file.
 - `starburst/drivers` - Driver to launch Starburst's higher-level scheduler and submit job script to submit jobs to our higher level scheduler.
+- `starburst/event_sources` - General GRPC classes to handle message passing to Starburst.
+- `starburst/plots` - Our plotting code for sweep experiments, `plot_real.ipynb`.
 - `starburst/sweep` - Runs job submission over Starburst scheduler for long periods of times.
 Keeps track of running statistics, including job runtime, start time, and wait time.
-- `starburst/sweep_examples` - Example configs to run jobs over the Starburst scheduler.
+- `starburst/sweep_examples` - Example configs to run jobs over the Starburst scheduler with different scheduling policies.
+\
+**We suggest running real-world experiments in our provided SSH VM, which has access to the 4 node, 24 CPU GKE cluster as our local cluster.**

 ## Assumptions

 - Due to our team vastly exceeding our allocated lab budget, the real world experiments will simulate a 4 node, 8 GPU/node on-premise Kubernetes (GKE) cluster with a **4 node, 24 CPU/node Kubernetes cluster** to significantly reduce costs, where 1 GPU is equivalent to 3 CPU job.
 We will leave this GKE cluster on for the entirety of the artifact evaluation period.
-- Insteading of provisioning cloud resources with Skypilot, cloud-running jobs are sent to a log file instead to further reduce costs and to avoid hitting quota limits.
+- Insteading of provisioning cloud resources with Skypilot, cloud-running jobs are sent to a log file instead to further reduce costs and to avoid hitting cloud quota limits.
 You can see them in `~/starburst/starburst/sweep_logs/[RUN_ID]/events/0.log`.
 - We run sleep jobs as opposed to training jobs, as there are no GPUs to run training.
 The sleep jobs are sampled from real-world training jobs, with the sleeping duration equivalent to the predicted runtime of training jobs.
--

-**We suggest running real-world experiments in our provided SSH VM, which has access to the 4 node, 24 CPU GKE cluster as our local cluster.**

 ## Running Real-World Experiments